Logo: Te Ara - The Online Encyclopedia of New Zealand. Print all pages now.

 Organised play

-Children’s play became more regulated in the late 19th century, as general recreation was more organised.
-Unsupervised play was also thought to lead to delinquency.
+Children’s play became more regulated in the late 19th century, as recreation generally was more organised.
+Some people also thought that unsupervised play could lead to delinquency.
 When school became compulsory in 1877 playtime was largely unsupervised, but it was later overseen by teachers.
 Most early schools had segregated boys’ and girls’ playgrounds.
 Physical education classes, sport and later military drills also controlled play activity at school.

 Organised play supervised by adults did not mean that free play disappeared.
 The walk to and from school with siblings and friends was a time of freedom, and children continued to play away from adults (usually outside) in their spare time throughout the 20th century.
 The bush and beach remained popular recreational spots.
 Bicycles made children more mobile and enabled them to travel further from their home turf.